Sold goods for Cash Journal Entry

 Examples of Sold Goods for Cash Journal Entry:

-1. Raju receives Rs.1000 as settlement against Rs.1200 due to Mohan in respect of cash sales.
+1. Raju receives Rs.1000 as a settlement against Rs.1200 due to Mohan regarding cash sales.

 In the books of Raju,